 Surgery and Other Procedures

-For cases that don't respond to home treatments, your doctor may recommend other procedures:
+For cases that do not respond to home treatments, your doctor may recommend other procedures:

 - Rubber band ligation.
 A tiny rubber band is placed around an internal hemorrhoid, which cuts off the blood supply and causes the hemorrhoid to fall off.

 - Sclerotherapy.
 Used to treat varicose veins, in this procedure a chemical solution is injected into the vein, which causes the hemorrhoid to collapse.

-- Doppler guided hemorrhoidal artery ligationi -- A relatively new procedure to help safely treat hemorrhoids.
+- Doppler guided hemorrhoidal artery ligation.
+A relatively new procedure to help safely treat hemorrhoids.

 - Surgery.
 If other options fail, your doctor may recommend a hemorrhoidectomy.

 Nutrition and Dietary Supplements

 - Psyllium and other forms of fiber may help soften stool and reduce the pain associated with hemorrhoids.
 Increase fiber intake to 25 to 30 grams per day, and drink 6 to 8 glasses of water per day.
 People with inflammatory bowel disease should check with their doctor to see if psyllium is appropriate for their condition.

 - Probiotics, or "friendly" bacteria, such as lactobacillus and bifidus, can help prevent and treat hemorrhoids.
 People who are extremely immunocompromised should speak to their physician before taking probiotics.